 - Try Sleep Candy.
 Sometimes you need a little extra help falling or staying asleep.
 Most over-the-counter stuff creates an awful morning-after “hangover,” and pharmaceutical sleep aids do more harm than good.
 Sleep Candy contains an all-natural blend of science-based nutrients and botanicals that calm your mind and gently help you drift into slumber, plus it tastes delicious!
 You can only find Sleep Candy HERE.

-- Close your kitchen after dinner.
-Ideally, you’ll stop eating three hours before bed.
-(And no, that does not mean going to bed later!)
+- Close your kitchen after a good dinner.
+Be sure you get plenty of healthy carbs with dinner, then shut the kitchen until breakfast.
 Late-night snacking crashes your blood sugar – making you an excellent fat storer – and cuts into quality sleep.
-Follow my plate rules at dinner and call it quits for the day.
-Remember, if your stomach growls, you might actually be thirsty – a study at the University of Washington found that one glass of water before bed curbed hunger for everyone who tried it.
+(Remember, if your stomach growls, you might actually be thirsty!
+A study at the University of Washington found that one glass of water before bed curbed hunger for everyone who tried it.)

 - Keep exercise early (but don’t skip out!)
-Among its many benefits, burst training combined with weight resistance will make you a better sleeper.
-But exercising too late in your day can leave you wired before bed, so you’re browsing the Macy’s clearance sale while you should be sleeping soundly.
+Exercise will make you a better sleeper.
+But working out too late in your day can leave you wired before bed.
+No more browsing the Macy’s clearance sale while you should be sleeping soundly!
 Go for it when it comes to bursting up the hotel stairs, but limit vigorous exercise to morning or early afternoon hours.